jamesplease/redux-resource/docs/guides/crud-actions.md

 ### Action Creators

-resourceful-redux does not come with built-in action creators, although we intend to add some soon.
+Resourceful Redux does not come with built-in action creators, although we intend to add some soon.
 For now, you can see examples of action creators in the following guides: